-The aftermath of a disaster that has directly affected your residence can be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis provides the following tips and information that should help the recovery process go smoother.
+The aftermath of any disaster that has directly affected your house can be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis offers the following tips and information that should help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (740) 963-9456

-- Of course, it’s extremely important to be sure you and your family (and don’t forget your pets) are safe and that you contact your friends and relatives to assure them that you are safe.
+- Obviously, it’s extremely important to be sure you and your family (and don’t forget pets) are unharmed and that you contact your relatives and friends to inform them that you are all safe.